 In order for this recipe to work properly, let the roast sit (wrapped) for one to two hours outside of the refrigerator so that it comes to room temperature (between 65 and 70°F) before cooking.
 Otherwise, it will take a lot longer to cook at the low heat called for in this recipe.

-- 2 Tbsp olive or grapeseed oil
+- 2 tablespoons extra virgin olive oil

-- Salt, pepper, italian seasoning to taste
+- Salt, pepper, and Italian seasoning to taste

 - 2 large yellow onions, thickly sliced, lengthwise (root to tip), about 4 cups sliced onion

-- 4 cloves of garlic, peeled
+- 4 cloves garlic, peeled

-- 1/2 cup of red wine
+- 1/2 cup red wine

 - 1 bay leaf

-- Several carrots, peeled and cut lengthwise
+- Several carrots, peeled and cut into 2-inch segments

 Pat the roast dry with paper towels.
 Sprinkle and rub salt, pepper, and Italian seasoning all over the meat.
 Brown roast in pot, all over, several minutes on each side.
 Don't move the roast while a side is browning, or it won't brown well.

-Suggest serving with green beans and potatoes
+Serve with green beans and potatoes.